 - 1. The amount of the monthly self-payment is determined by the Trustees and may be changed at any time. - 2.
 By making the self-payments, your spouse will remain eligible for the same benefits they were eligible for when you died. - 3.
 Your spouse must make their first self-payment on or before the date on which a self-payment to maintain continuous coverage is due.
 There must be no lapse in coverage. - 4.
 Each subsequent payment must be postmarked no later than the 15th day of the month preceding the benefit month for which they are paying.
 Payments postmarked after the 15th will not be accepted. - 5.
-If your spouse fails to make a self-payment on or before the date it is due, their eligibility and the eligibility of any of your surviving dependent children will terminate at the end of the benefit month for which they had already paid.
+If your spouse fails to make a self-payment on or before the date it is due, their eligibility and the eligibility of any of your surviving dependent children will terminate at the end of the benefit month for which they have already paid.
 They will not be allowed to make any future self-payments. - 6.
 Once a self-payment has been accepted by the Benefit Office, it will not be returned. - 7.
-Your spouse can continue to make self-payments until they remarry or until one of the other events specified in Termination of Dependent Benefits on pages 15-16 occurs. - 8.
+Your spouse can continue to make self-payments until they remarry or until one of the other events specified in Termination of Dependent Benefits on pages 16-17 occurs. - 8.
 If your spouse doesn't elect to make survivor self-payments when they are first entitled to do so, they will not be permitted to make self-payments at any future date. - 9.
-When your spouse becomes age 62, their coverage as a dependent of an active employee will terminate.
+When your spouse becomes age 62, their coverage as a dependent of an active employee will terminate and they will then be able to make self-payments for the Plan's Retiree Benefits if Retiree Benefits would have been available to you.